ravynsoft/ravynos/SPONSORS.md

-# Sponsors of Airyx Development
+# Sponsors of ravynOS Development

-Thank you to the following people and organizations for their generous financial support of Airyx!
+Thank you to the following people and organizations for their generous financial support of ravynOS!

+- Иван Морозов
+- Trevor Rudolph
+- Alistair Lundy
+- Ankush Yadav (Rocker2102)
+- Raymond Lucke (rwl4)
+- Osama Nas (OsamaNas)
 - Joseph D. Marhee (jmarhee)
 - Arnaud Lefort
 - srdjan